 - The End of Crow's Village

 - "They're going to burn us up, those scoundrels.
-Do as you like, citizens, but I'm going to get my insurance right now.
+Do as you like, citizens, but I'm going to get my insurance (NATO) right now.
 We're going to burn up anyway, but at least I'll get my insurance.
 I don't want to go bankrupt because of them."

 - - neurosis has gripped most Finns, including the very young.
 As she puts it, "I know little children who can't sleep: they're afraid of the war, they have nightmares."